OpenBSD

 is used for this.
 If your network card is rl0, for example, type

-"dhclient rl0", whereby the configuration is made automatically.
+"dhclient rl0", whereby the connection is made automatically.

-Ping the external world to test if the connection is working properly.
+Ping the outside world to test if the connection is working: "ping

 After typing "ifconfig", you will see a similar screen as